At the sign of the Barking lion...

 Simon of Sudbury had founded a secular College of Canons here in 1365.
 There was always plenty of work to do in the English Catholic church - one wonders how many large urban churches survived without a college! - and it is little wonder that the Reformation, and the switch to Anglican congregational worship, put an end to them.
 Nothing now remains.
 You might notice that there is a statue of a bishop on the adjacent Croft, and this might lead you to wonder if Sudbury was proud of its wayward son Simon.
 In fact, this statue is Aelfhun, an 8th Century Bishop of Dunwich who died in Sudbury in about 798.
 He is of significance here because the mention of this death in the Anglo-Saxon Chronicle is the first time that the placename Sudbury is recorded.

-Simon Knott, January 2021
+Simon Knott, February 2024

-Follow these journeys as they happen at Last Of England Twitter.
+Follow these journeys as they happen on X/twitter.

-looking east looking east
+looking east chancel looking west

-The Churches of East Anglia websites are non-profit-making, in fact they are run at a loss.
+The Churches of East Anglia websites are non-profit-making.
 But if you enjoy using them and find them useful, a small contribution towards the costs of web space, train fares and the like would be most gratefully received.
 You can donate via Paypal.